UC 102 Service Projects

 MCSP partners with the Ann Arbor District Library to show films on a monthly basis at the public library highlighting social issues.
 Film directors, faculty, students, and community leaders lead discussions following the films.
-Past films have included Bilal’s Stand, Asparagus, Fremont, USA, The Waterfront, Of Civil Rights and Wrongs, Prom Night in Mississippi, Grown in Detroit, Philosopher Kings, and An Untold Triumph, Finding the Gold Within, and The Human Experiment.
+Past films have included Bilal’s Stand, Asparagus, Fremont, USA, The Waterfront, Of Civil Rights and Wrongs, Prom Night in Mississippi, Grown in Detroit, Philosopher Kings, An Untold Triumph, Finding the Gold Within, and The Human Experiment.

 Brightmoor Youth Gardens Partnership: Inspired by the urge to learn about urban and environmental issues simultaneously, MCSP students established a partnership with the Brightmoor Community Garden in Detroit.
 Initially, Brightmoor resident Riet Schumack created the garden to enliven her dilapidated neighborhood.
 Since 2010, MCSP students have helped Riet recruit local youth to plant seeds and learn about organic farming.
 In the process, they have modeled leadership skills for Brightmoor’s young men and women and increased access to local produce in Detroit’s food desert.
 Together, the MCSP students and local youth have brightened Brightmoor’s future.

 Smile Bringer Singers: MCSP’s newest student group takes a musical approach to community service.
 Started by first-year Sasha Altschuler, the Smile Bringer Singers perform uplifting songs at local shelters, hospitals and nursing homes.
-They have spread much joy and happiness through harmonies throughout Ann Arbor and Ypsilanti and they sang an inspiring set at MCSP's "Circle of Unity" on Martin Luther King Jr. Day 2011.
+They have spread much joy and happiness through harmonies throughout Ann Arbor and Ypsilanti, and they sing an inspiring set at MCSP's "Circle of Unity" on Martin Luther King Jr. Day every year.